yahoojapan/athenz-client-sidecar/README.md

 ### Proxy requests and append N-token authentication header

 - Accept any HTTP request.
-- Athenz client sidecar will proxy the request and append the n-token to the request header.
+- Athenz client sidecar will proxy the request and append the N-token to the request header.
 - The destination server will return back to user via proxy.

 ### Proxy requests and append role token authentication header